eliodeberardinis/Elio_Physics_FootPrint/README.md

 # Unreal FootPrint Engine (Physiscs)

-This Engine has been developed as a separate project in Unreal and then Migrated as a tool into the group project "Fission" as a mechanism to show 2D footprints as Players traverse different materials (Snow, Grass, Mud).
+This Engine has been developed as a separate project in Unreal and then Migrated as a tool into the group project "Fission" ( https://github.com/LukeSanderson18/Fission  and  https://github.com/eliodeberardinis/FissionClean ) as a mechanism to show 2D footprints as Players traverse different materials (Snow, Grass, Mud).
 More work/commits are present in the group project repos in order to optimize the engine for that project.
 This project also contains a method to create 3D footprints on Snow or other granular material.
 This is present on a separate branch called "3D_Snow_FootPrint_Try".
 (Not included in the group project).

 ## Animation CallBacks